Amster Yard: Creation and early years

 James Amster, a popular figure in New York City social life in the mid-20th century, bought the buildings from the City Bank Farmers Trust Company in June 1944.
 He had learned about the structures during a party, when two guests in the real estate industry had told Amster about the property.
 Initially, the existing structures were planned to be destroyed.
 A 15-story building was planned for the site, but Bernard Baruch, a friend of Amster's father, suggested against it.
-One consideration was the fact that a new structure on the site was required to have a minimum backyard depth of 21 to 25 ft.
-Zoning regulations dictated that two-thirds of the rear of the property would have to be offices and stores.
-Consequently, Amster decided to market the development toward decorators, given the yard's proximity to the antique and fabric stores on Third Avenue.
+Any new structure on the site required a minimum backyard depth of 21 to 25 ft.
+Zoning regulations also dictated that two-thirds of the property's rear section be offices and stores.
+Consequently, Amster decided to market the development to decorators, given the yard's proximity to the antique and fabric stores on Third Avenue.
 The renovation of the dilapidated structures involved "indefatigable shopping", as described in the Architectural Forum, though some materials were substituted if they could not be easily found.

 Amster hosted a party on May 23, 1946, to celebrate the opening of the yard and residential structures.
 There were seven hundred guests, including Amster's friends and clients, as well as journalists.
 Amster subsequently recalled that he believed the yard added to "the city's civic pride".
 The apartments were originally rented to eight people, all of whom had agreed to occupy the space before renovations started.
 Sterner and his wife Paula took one unit and Amster took another.
 Amster's apartment, above the shop at 215 East 49th Street, was decorated with Biedermeier furniture.
 The December 9, 1946, issue of Life magazine featured a full-page image of his Christmas tree, decorated with 15th and 16th century saints, a Christ child, and 18th century hand-blown glass balls.
 The other four units were occupied by five of Amster's friends or associates: Dwight Deere Wiman, Mr. and Mrs. W. W. Whitall, Leonard Hanna, and Billy Baldwin.
 Hanna installed a small elevator in his apartment before moving in.

 In the decade after its completion, numerous additional tenants signed leases at Amster Yard.
 For instance, interior designer John Gerald signed a lease for space in 1951, and shipbuilding firm Gibbs Corporation leased space in 1958.
 Salvatore N. Schaino filed plans to alter the offices of James Amster Associates in June 1958 at a cost of $3,000.
 The courtyard itself became a popular local meeting place, with several parties, formal events, and community organization meetings being held there.
 The events held in the yard included fundraisers, Easter floral shows, and displays of antiques.
 During the 1960s, Turtle Bay residents gathered in the courtyard for Christmas carols, then marched around the streets, singing.
 The practice stopped after residents of the nearby Turtle Bay Gardens complained about one such gathering, attended by over four hundred people.